Sansevieria canaliculata Carrière

 Sansevieria pfennigii, Sansevieria schimperi, Sansevieria sulcata, Sansevieria sulcata

-Sansevieria canaliculata is a stemless succulent with cylindrical leaves that grows from underground rhizomes.
-The leaves are solitary or 2 occasionally, erect or slightly curved, with 5 to 6 shallow longitudinal grooves and rounded rib-like spaces between them, pale to dark green, up to 3 feet (90 cm) long and up to 0.8 inch (2 cm) in diameter.
-The inflorescence is simple, spike-like and up to 6.4 inches (16 cm) long.
-The flowers are long, tubular and white with a faint green tinge.
+Sansevieria canaliculata is a stemless succulent with cylindrical leaves that grow from underground rhizomes.
+The leaves are solitary or sometimes in a group of two, pale to dark green, erect or slightly curved, with 5 to 6 shallow longitudinal grooves and rounded rib-like spaces between them.
+They are up to 3 feet (90 cm) long and 0.8 inches (2 cm) in diameter.
+The inflorescence is simple, spike-like, and up to 6.4 inches (16 cm) long.
+Flowers are long, tubular, and white with a faint green tinge.

 How to Grow and Care